Anatomy of an Agentic GTM System

 The first post in this series named the debt.
 Two kinds — backward (what you’ve accumulated) and forward (what you haven’t adopted) — both compounding while you stand still.
 The diagnosis was the easy part.

 This one is the architecture.
 What a GTM system looks like when it’s designed not to accumulate either kind of debt.
-Five layers, one repository per engagement, built on Claude Code instead of bolted together from a dozen workflow wrappers.
+Six layers, one isolated environment per engagement, built on Claude Code instead of bolted together from a dozen workflow wrappers.

 The architecture below is mature in places and being built out in others — that’s the nature of a system that runs and improves at the same time.